Q: How do I take steps to assert my rights to a safe workplace?

 Q: How can I learn more about my injury claim?

 A: Attorneys are not cheap, but the cost of not hiring a lawyer can be far worse.
 Still, you may be reluctant to pay legal fees if you're not sure whether you have a strong claim against your employer.
-Fortunately, you can have your claim reviewed for free by a workers' compensation attorney.
+Fortunately, you can have an attorney provide a free initial claim review.
 That way, you'll know more about your case and the process involved moving forward.